elanghorne/elanghorne.github.io/index.md

 tools that enhance accessibility, and experiments that deepen my understanding of the full development stack.
 Outside of programming, I enjoy cooking, reading, various sports, and diving into systems-level topics like operating systems and circuits.

-This site is a portfolio with project highlights, contact info, and what I’m currently building.
+This site is a portfolio of my work.

 ---
 ## Projects